Deyda/Evergreen-Script/README.md

 ### -list

-Don't start the GUI to select the Software Packages and use the hardcoded list in the script (From line 517)
+Don't start the GUI to select the Software Packages and use the hardcoded list in the script (From line 517).

+If neither parameter -Download or -Install is also used, both processes will be executed.

     # Select Language (If this is selectable at download)
     # 0 = Danish